 - Improve analytical skills: Just as important as the safety in using technical tools are corresponding personal competences.
 If you get used to critical thinking and analytical curiosity, you will be able to draw more from the existing data - and of course improve your own soft skills.

 - Ask questions: Questions are an important prerequisite for analytical thinking.
-Only through specific questions to the data can this gain insights.
-With the help of interactive data dashboards, you can ask questions to the data live and in collaboration with your colleagues and answer them in real time.
-The answers to the original questions often reveal completely new aspects that lead to new insights.
-The method of "5 questions", developed by the Japanese Sakichi Toyoda, can help: Here, each response is responded to with a new "why" - until you get to the root of the problem.
+Findings can only be gained by asking specific questions about the data.
+With the help of interactive data dashboards, you can ask questions about the data live and together with your colleagues and answer them in real time.
+The answers to the original questions often open up completely new aspects that lead to new insights.
+The method of “5 questions”, developed by the Japanese Sakichi Toyoda, can help: Here, each answer is reacted with a new “why” - until you have reached the root of the problem.

-- Facts instead of feeling abdominal: Your supervisor asks you for your opinion on a topic?
-Then do not lead your answer by saying "I feel like ...".
-Sovereign and competent acts a data-driven answer - such as: "My data tell me that ...".
+- Facts instead of feeling abdominal: Does your manager ask you about your assessment of a topic?
+Then do not begin your answer with the words "I have the feeling that ...".
+A data-driven answer looks more confident and competent - for example: "My data tells me that ...".

 - Practice creates masters: The Internet provides an almost unlimited amount of freely available data that you can use to experiment and visualize.
 Free tools such as Tableau Public also allow you to make your own data and visualizations available for download or to save them as a link in personal profiles -Casting insert.